AAFC-MBB/vagrant-galaxy/README.md

  fab vagrant toolshed:status
 ```

-### Admin users
-For both the galaxy and toolshed servers, the default admin user is vagrant@galaxy.local

 Simply create a new user in each webapp with that e-mail address to access the admin menus
 (or add your own admin user to the config files).